QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 #### OSI model

-The Open Systems Interconnection (**OSI**) model is a standardized representation of how we could send a message between two machines 🤝.
+The Open Systems Interconnection (**OSI** or ISO/OSI) model is a standardized representation of how we could send a message between two machines 🤝.
 It's made of 7 layers:

 * **Layer 7 - Application**: programs are exchanging data
 * **Layer 6 - Presentation**: standardize, encrypt, compress